eepson123tw/my-app/README.md

                   use empty ary to call once , or pass the watching state which you want to focus at

 5.**useReducer**: like useState but we can set the  situation  which we want to change multiple states

+6.**useLayoutEffect**:before the useEffect, before print the page, can use at some ui change UseCase